Common Settings for Auth Modules

 Throttling by Login Settings

 Throttling or rate limitation helps protect YouTrack from brute-force attacks.
-The options on the Common Settings page lets you apply rate limits to login attempts and requests to verify credentials.
+The options on the Common Settings page let you apply rate limits to login attempts and requests to verify credentials.
 Rate limits are applied per login.
 Rate limits help slow down brute-force attacks by blocking new login requests following a series of consecutive login failures, so they keep your passwords safe.

 This feature is designed for use with reCAPTCHA.
 When rate limitation is applied to a login, the user can solve a CAPTCHA-based challenge and try another password.
 If reCAPTCHA is not configured, affected users must wait until the cooldown period elapses to attempt another login.